 Cogs and chainrings are measured in teeth.

 Cogs: The range of gears is expressed as a pair, the largest number of teeth and the smallest number of teeth in the overall range, e.g. 50/11T.
-Bigger numbers are for going slower and steeper, smaller numbers are for going faster.
+Bigger numbers are for going slower, smaller numbers are for going faster.

 Chainrings: Also measured in teeth, bikes with two chainrings are expressed the same way, but the bigger ring is for going faster and the smaller ring is for going slower or climbing.
 On 1X bikes, it is a single, e.g. 30T.